nearform/graphql-hooks/CONTRIBUTING.md

 npm run test:coverage
 ```

+**Important**
+We don't use async/await in this library due to transpilation costs.
+Instead we use Promises and inform the user that they should provide a suitable environment.

 ## For Collaborators

 Make sure to get a `:thumbsup:`, `+1` or `LGTM` from another collaborator before merging a PR.
 If you aren't sure if a release should happen, open an issue.